Parsons Marine Steam Turbine Company: History

 All early marine turbines drove their propellers directly.
 Parsons developed helical reduction gearing for marine turbines, and in 1908 converted the cargo ship Vespasian to turbine propulsion with reduction gearing.

 Four direct-drive Parsons turbines powered battleship USS Arizona.
 They were designed to produce a total of 34000 hp, but achieved only 33376 hp in Arizona's sea trials, when she met her designed speed of 21 knots.

 The Royal Navy, Royal Canadian Navy and Royal Australian Navy used Parsons turbines on their Tribal-class destroyers.
 The Invincible-class battlecruisers all used Parsons propulsion systems.

 In 1944, Parsons was one of 19 companies which formed the 'Parsons and Marine Engineering Turbine Research and Development Association', usually known as Pametrada.

 The destroyer HMS Glamorgan, launched in 1964, had a Parsons propulsion system.

-The Cunard liner Queen Elizabeth 2, launched in 1969, had Pametrada turbines.
+The Cunard liner Queen Elizabeth 2, launched in 1969, had Parsons turbines.

-The company was absorbed into C. A. Parsons and Company and survives in Heaton, Newcastle as part of Siemens, a German industrial conglomerate.
+The company was absorbed into C. A. Parsons and Company and survives in Heaton, Newcastle as part of Siemens Energy, a German energy industrial conglomerate.